romilly/s2ag-corpus/README.md

 7. If necessary, install PostgreSQL.
 8. Create a Postgres database to hold the production data.
 9. If you plan on modifying or extending the code, create a database to hold test data.
 10. Update the .env file to include credentials for the database(s).
+11. Decide which weekly dataset snapshot you'll use.
+12. Update the .env file to specify the weekly snapshot that you chose.
-11. Download a dataset from Semantic Scholar.
+13. Download a dataset from Semantic Scholar.
-12. Import the dataset into the production database.
+14. Import the dataset into the production database.
-13. Repeat stages 11 and 12 for the remaining datasets.
+15. Repeat stages 11 and 12 for the remaining datasets.
-14. Query the database.
+16. Query the database.

 #### Clone this repository into a directory of your choice.